MONEY SAVER | TRAVEL

 Here at Savvy, all featured products are thoughtfully handpicked by our section editors.
 When you purchase something from our links, we may earn an affiliate commission.
 One last note — any items listed below are in-stock with accurate pricing as of time of publication.

-In 2019, I was able to book four nights at a 5-star, all-inclusive boutique resort for my honeymoon in Cancun, Mexico.
+On my last trip to Cancun, I was able to book four nights at a 5-star, all-inclusive boutique resort.
 The original price was estimated to be $4,000, but I paid $0.00.
 It wasn’t magic — it was math!
 Let me explain.

-For a full year, I worked every angle, doubled my credit card points whenever possible, and blended together the ultimate recipe to make the most of my travel points and daily deals on Expedia.
-In essence, my hard work and planning basically bankrolled my entire honeymoon.
+For a full year, I worked every angle, doubled my credit card points whenever possible, and created the ultimate recipe to maximize my travel points and daily Expedia deals.
+In essence, my hard work and planning effectively bankrolled my entire honeymoon.

 In this article, I’ll share my best travel hacks, tips, and tricks for one of my favorite websites: Expedia.com.